Associate MEMBERS

 Member of the Executive Committee of CR13 (Health Sociology) of the International Association of French-Speaking Sociologists (AISLF)

-Building on my sociology dissertation, which I defended in 2025 and which focused on the decision to undergo bariatric surgery (or obesity surgery) for weight loss, my research focuses, at the intersection of health and illness (chronic illness), on the body—and specifically the non-conforming body (particularly in the case of obesity)—as well as on the identity-related and bodily strategies and social processes that individuals employ within the context of their therapeutic care.
+Building on my sociology dissertation, which I defended in 2025 and which focused on the decision to undergo bariatric surgery (or obesity surgery) to lose weight, my research, situated at the intersection of health and disease (chronic disease), focuses on the body—and specifically the body that deviates from the norm (particularly in the case of obesity)—as well as on the identity-related and bodily strategies and social processes that individuals employ within the context of their therapeutic care.

 Keywords

-Health, body, chronic illness, bodily changes, decision-making, obesity, medical care
+Health, body, chronic illness, bodily changes, decision-making, obesity, therapeutic care

 Publications